Lion Art

 • The famous sculpture “Lion of Lucerne” by Bertel Thorvaldsen depicts a dying lion carved out of a wall of sandstone rock in Lucerne, Switzerland.
 The sculpture was created in 1820 to commemorate the Swiss Guards who were killed during the French Revolution.

-• Henri Rousseau’s “Roaring Lion painting depicts a stylised lion roaring against a jungle backdrop.
-The painting was completed in 1907 and is now at the Museum of Modern Art in New York.
+• Henri Rousseau’s “Roaring Lion” painting depicts a stylised lion roaring against a jungle backdrop.
+It was completed in 1907 and is now at the Museum of Modern Art in New York.

 • “Lion” by Keith Haring: This colourful, abstract painting depicts a lion in Haring’s signature style of bold lines and bright colours.
 The painting was completed in 1988 and is now at the Art Institute of Chicago.